 Ask A Curl Expert: 6 Questions & Answers About Cutting Textured Hair

-Do you have questions about cutting textured hair?
-Kara Williams (@haircolorkilla) shares exactly what you want to know about cutting wavy, curly and textured hair.
-Keep reading to get pro tips on some of the most asked questions when cutting curly hair.
-Learn the tricks for wet vs. dry cuts, how to adjust the proper amounts of tension, what to look for when cutting texture and more!
+Do you want to get more comfortable cutting textured hair?
+Kara Williams (@haircolorkilla) shares six pro tips on some of the most asked questions when cutting curly and wavy hair.
+Learn the tricks for wet vs. dry cuts, how to adjust the proper amounts of tension and more!

-#1: Should I wash and blow-dry the hair before every haircut?
+#1: Should I wash and blow-dry before every cut?

-Washing and blowdrying is a way to pre-stretch the hair, leaving enough volume to visualize how the hair will lay when worn curly and allows for a crips guide to cut for when hair is worn straight.
+Washing and blow drying is a way to pre-stretch the hair, leaving enough volume to visualize how the hair will lay when worn curly, allowing for a clear guide to cut for when hair is worn straight.

 #2: Does shrinkage affect the way you cut textured hair?